oils-for-unix/oils/doc/hay.md

 language generating another stringly-typed language, with all the associated problems.

-In contrast, Hay and Oil are really the same language, with the same syntax, and the same Python- and JavaScript-like dynamic **types**.
-Hay is just Oil that **builds up data** instead of executing commands.
+In contrast, Hay and YSH are really the same language, with the same syntax, and the same Python- and JavaScript-like dynamic **types**.
+Hay is just YSH that **builds up data** instead of executing commands.

-(Counterpoint: Ninja is intended for code generation, and it makes sense for Oil to generate simple languages.)
+(Counterpoint: Ninja is intended for code generation, and it makes sense for YSH to generate simple languages.)

 [Go templates]: https://pkg.go.dev/text/template